 Anything Is Better Than Nothing

 Don’t have the time for that one hour run you wanted to get in?
-Any little bit helps, whether it’s 30 minutes or 15 minutes, it will help your fitness, motivation, and happiness.
+Any little bit helps, whether it’s 30 minutes or 15 minutes, take that time to move and help build your fitness.
+Even a a short workout will help maintain fitness, motivation, and happiness.

 Split Up Your Long Run